spring-projects/spring-framework/buildSrc/README.md

 * Configuring the Java compiler, see `JavaConventions`
 * Configuring the Kotlin compiler, see `KotlinConventions`
 * Configuring testing in the build with `TestConventions`
+* Configuring the ArchUnit rules for the project, see `org.springframework.build.architecture.ArchitectureRules`

 This plugin also provides a DSL extension to optionally enable Java preview features for compiling and testing sources in a module.
 This can be applied with the following in a